this memex is part of a webring

 Commonplace books (or commonplaces) are a way to compile knowledge, usually by writing information into books.
 They have been kept from antiquity, and were kept particularly during the Renaissance and in the nineteenth century.
 Such books are essentially scrapbooks filled with items of every kind: recipes, quotes, letters, poems, tables of weights and measures, proverbs, prayers, legal formulas.
 Commonplaces are used by readers, writers, students, and scholars as an aid for remembering useful concepts or facts.
 Each one is unique to its creator’s particular interests but they almost always include passages found in other texts, sometimes accompanied by the compiler’s responses.
 They became significant in Early Modern Europe.

-another way of talking about the same concept that i have seen in various places on the web are the idea of a digital garden. where rather than a museum, a gallery, a portfolio, or a journal - it’s a place where you can tend to ideas to watch them grow, and share with other’s if they want to visit. i like the idea more generally, as it seems like it strikes a really reasonable balance between the external and internal worlds we live in. futher more, the concept of coming back to the same idea (i.e. page, theory, writing, notes, etc) and adding to that at a later date is also antithetical to the fast consumption we’re used to online. the same essay doesn’t have to stay the same. it’s ok to update things - or to rip things out when space is needed for other things to grow.
+another way of talking about the same concept that i have seen in various places on the web are the idea of a digital garden. where rather than a museum, a gallery, a portfolio, or a journal - it’s a place where you can tend to ideas to watch them grow, and share with other’s if they want to visit. i like the idea more generally, as it seems like it strikes a really reasonable balance between the external and internal worlds we live in. furthermore, the concept of coming back to the same idea (i.e. page, theory, writing, notes, etc) and adding to that at a later date is also antithetical to the fast consumption we’re used to online. the same essay doesn’t have to stay the same. it’s ok to update things - or to rip things out when space is needed for other things to grow.

-the above outlines what a memex is, and how this one is created. however, why would one want to do this? i think the idea of a memex, zettelkasten, commonplace, digital garden is relaxing - in contrast with so much of the rest of my interactions with other’s online. it feels like a journal, but also a blog. it feels like a portfolio, but also a scratchpad. it also is under your control. if you want to change your mind about something, you can just update whatever you want. at the end of the day, making a memex feels more like learning, and documenting your ideas, in public.
+the above outlines what a memex is, and how this one is created. however, why would one want to do this? i think the idea of a memex, zettelkasten, commonplace, digital garden is relaxing - in contrast with so much of the rest of my interactions with other’s online. it feels like a journal, but also a blog, and a notebook. it feels like a portfolio, but also a scratchpad. it also is under your control. if you want to change your mind about something, you can just update whatever you want. at the end of the day, making a memex feels more like learning, and documenting your ideas, in public.

 as an anarchist, there is a lot of the above that makes sense in particular: write at your own pace, in your own way, to create something unique to your own needs. if your memex doesn’t do something you want it to, the sky’s your limit - you can change whatever it is you want. it might take a little more effort, but like consensus decision making, or making bread from scratch, the end result is worth it. i’ve been very influenced by other people’s gardens and zettlekastens: